Top Quality Sony FE Lens Sets

 No questions in my mind that those make a high quality set that can go up against any other makers'.
 But you've upped the cost, size, and weight.
 Make sure you really need what these lenses deliver before jumping in fully.

-Lately, I've been considering the following bag:
+Lately, I've been using the following bag:

 (Set cost: US$8100 w/ f/4 wide)